TosinAremu/LITA-Captstone-Project/README.md

 In summary, Shirts and Shoes are the strongest products in terms of average sales, while Socks may require a revised strategy to improve performance.

 ### Data Visualisation
+- The visuals used to generate the data below are;
+    1. Stacked column chart
+    2. Pie chart
+    3. Line chart
+    4. Map
+    5. Matrix
+    6. Slicer to filter

 ![Sales Data Dashboard](https://github.com/user-attachments/assets/680c6345-998f-450d-a60d-eb86a844bc17)